Campeón de Campeones: Professional era

+Competition format

-The format was changed to a single match at a neutral site, which is in the United States and shared with the Supercopa MX match, and the team with the higher aggregate table points across both Apertura and Clausura tournaments is declared the designated “home” team.
+The format was changed to a single match at a neutral site, which is in the United States and shared with the Supercopa MX match, and the team with the higher aggregate table points across both Apertura and Clausura tournaments is declared the designated "home" team.

 In 2015, the Liga MX restarted the Campeón de Campeones with the match between Santos Laguna and América, the match was played at a neutral venue (Toyota Stadium in Frisco, Texas), that was the first edition of the competition that was played in the United States.

 Similarly to the traditional tournament, if a team wins both the Apertura and Clausura seasons, the team is automatically awarded the Campeón de Campeones trophy.
 This has occurred twice, Atlas in 2022 for winning the 2021 Apertura and the 2022 Clausura.
 Club América in 2024 for winning the 2023 Apertura and the 2024 Clausura.

-Supercopa de la Liga MX

-Starting in 2022, if the club won both Apertura and Clausura tournaments in the same Liga MX season, the Campeón de Campeones will be awarded automatically.
-However, due to the league commercial commitments, the club will be featured against previous holder of Campeón de Campeones in a competition called Supercopa de la Liga MX.